 Historic sites were along cliff and river bluffs and, although they still use these locations, they have made good use of tall city buildings which mimic those high altitudes environments.
 Cities also provide an abundant food supply of birds- pigeons, sparrows, starlings, and other species as well.
 A Peregrine diving on prey can attain speeds of 200 mph, making it the world's fastest living animal.
 View a National Geographic story highlighting the flying capabilities of the Peregrine.

-Guinever and Zephyr, the Peregrines-in-residence in South Bend, have been here since 2003.
-They have raised a brood each year and remain here through the winter.
-Incubation of the 3 or 4 eggs takes approximately 32 days, with Guinevere performing most of the incubation, while Zephyr provides food and relieves her for short periods of time.
-The chicks are banded at about 21 to 25 days of age and fledge the nest around 40 days.
-As fledgling approaches, the young birds can be seen out on the front of the nest box and on the perch that extends outward.
-They are usually flying pretty well in a week's time, following and interacting with the parents, and will leave the area in another six weeks.
+The falcons raise a brood each year and remain here through the winter.
+Incubation of the 3 or 4 eggs takes approximately 32 days, with the female performing most of the incubation, while the male provides food and relieves her for short periods of time.
+The chicks are banded at 21 to 25 days old, and fledge the nest around 40 days.
+As fledging approaches, the young birds can be seen out on the front of the nest box and on the perch that extends outward.
+They are usually flying very well within a week, following and interacting with the parents, and will leave the area in another six weeks.

-The word peregrine means 'wanderer,' and the young birds will do just that until they are two years of age and ready to find a mate and raise their own offspring.
+The word peregrine means 'wanderer.'
+The young birds will wander until they are two years old, then find a mate and raise their own offspring.